ustclzh/ustclzh.github.io/_pages/about.md

 - *A Gaussian Process Emulator Based Approach for Bayesian Calibration of a Functional Input.* (2021) INFORMS Annual Meeting.
 (Virtual) Anaheim, California.

 - *Calibration of Physics Informed Computer Models with Functional Inputs.* (2022.04) SIAM Conference on Uncertainty Quantification (UQ22).
 Atlanta, Georgia.

+# 🎖 Honors and Awards

+- (2021) Honorable Mention for the Best Paper in the 2020 IISE Transactions:
+  - IISE transactions Annual Meeting

+- (2019) IISE transactions Featured Article
+  - IISE transactions

+- (2016) Best Paper Award
+  - The 11th International Conference on Reliability, Maintainability and Safety (ICRMS)

+- (2014) Outstanding Freshman Scholarship
+  - Academy of Mathematics and Systems Science, Chinese Academy of Sciences

+- (2014) Honor degree of Hua Loo-Keng Talent Program in Mathematics
+  - Unicersity of Science and Technology of China

+- (2013) National Scholarship
+  - Unicersity of Science and Technology of China

+- (2011,2012) Outstanding Undergraduate Scholarship
+  - Unicersity of Science and Technology of China